 Investing in public markets

 Before investing in public markets, my primary aim is to raise my savings rate by increasing profits inside my businesses.
-After that, I try to pay myself a low salary, just enough to pay for personal expenses and to max out tax-free accounts: TFSA first and RRSP second.
-The extra earnings inside my HoldCo get invested into a low-cost index fund that tracks the S&P 500 in Canadian dollars.
+After that, I try to pay myself a low salary, just enough to pay for personal expenses and to max out tax-free accounts.
+The extra earnings stay inside my HoldCo and mostly get invested into a low-cost index fund that tracks the S&P 500 in Canadian dollars.

 Strategy